 - International Economics and related theories

-Moreover, this paper is conceptual and theory-oriented.
-Additionally, it requires a strong understanding of fundamentals.
+This paper is conceptual and theory-oriented, requiring a strong understanding of fundamentals.

 Paper 2 focuses on the Indian Economy, both in the pre-independence and post-independence phases.
 It covers: